Developing sustainable bioeconomy solutions to generate carbon negative biochemicals, biomaterials, bioenergy, and food products.

 Growing and transforming a new Bioeconomy

-Developing industries and products that carbon negative offers remarkable potential for both rural economic development and environmental sustainability.
+Developing industries and products that are carbon negative offers remarkable potential for both rural economic development and environmental sustainability.
 At a global scale, the annual CO2 captured by the photosynthesis of forests, agricultural crops and grasslands exceeds fossil fuel emissions by a factor of ten.
 Converting just a few percent of that photosynthesis to carbon negative bioenergy and biomaterials can play a critical role in reversing climate change and generate millions of jobs and hundreds of billions of dollars of new economic activity.
 However, there are a range of technical, social, economic, and policy barriers to realizing that vision.
 The initiative aims to catalyze the development of integrated innovative processes rooted in systems approaches that ensure the viability and long-term sustainability of the solutions.

 Convener